Damon-Salvetore/Damon-Salvetore.github.io/_pages/about.md

 ## News
+**[30/06/2025] ICCAD'25 :** One co-first-authored (ECA) paper, **OA-LAMA: An Outlier-Adaptive LLM Inference Accelerator with Memory-Aligned Mixed-Precision Group Quantization** , has been accepted by ICCAD'25!
+Congrats!🎉

 **[26/02/2025] DAC'25 :** One co-first-authored (ECA) paper, **An Algorithm-Hardware Co-design Solution with Revised Microscaling Format Quantization for Accelerating Large Language Models** , has been accepted by DAC'25!
 Congrats!🎉

 **[19/06/2024] Thesis:** My Bachelor's degree thesis, **Design and Study of Reconfigurable Arithmetic Architecture for In-Memory-Computing**, has been selected as the excellent graduation project (thesis) of SCUT!
 Congrats!🎉